safe-global/safe-docs/safe-apps/get-started.md

 ## Safe Apps SDK packages

-This is one of our main resources for Safe Apps integrations.
 Whether you already have a dapp or are considering creating a new one, you will find it useful to rely on one of our integrations to communicate with Safe{Wallet}.
-In these packages, you will find integrations with common packages like Web3Modal, Blocknative onboard.js, and web3-react.
+You will find integrations with common packages like `Web3Modal`, Blocknative onboard.js, and `web3-react` in these packages.

-For those creating a new dapp, using our [CRA template](https://github.com/safe-global/safe-apps-sdk/tree/main/packages/cra-template-safe-app) to kickstart the basic structure with all the necessary configuration will speed up the process.
+For those creating a new dapp, using the [CRA template](https://github.com/safe-global/safe-apps-sdk/tree/main/packages/cra-template-safe-app) to kickstart the basic structure with all the necessary configuration will speed up the process.

 ## Basic requirements